trance." In short, eating protects you from the feelings that you don't want to feel.

 Facing your feelings brings you to adulthood, the only place where you have the possibility to finally be powerful.

 Emotional eaters can't see the forest through the trees.
 In the moment when feelings have been triggered and an unexamined powerlessness conclusion has been reached, eating feels like a life or death decision.

 You can stop using food as an escape.
 By finding the upsetting feeling or situation and addressing it directly you can avoid overeating and recover your power at the same time.
-Try a Free 14-Day Trial Membership of Shrink Yourself to free yourself from Overeating.
+Learn more about my Shrink Yourself program to free yourself from Overeating.

 Dr. Roger Gould is one of the world's leading authorities on emotional eating and adult development.
 A board-certified psychiatrist, psychoanalyst and former head of Community Psychiatry and Outpatient Psychiatry at UCLA, he is the author of Transformations and Shrink Yourself.
 Dr. Gould is also founder of the Shrink Yourself online program, an effective, proven program that ends emotional eating.